 If your Frenchie is not socialized with other dogs sufficiently, it is unlikely to develop the necessary social skills to interact with others and interact comfortably with them playfully.
 The lack of control over a highly aroused dog can cause another dog to become scared or defensive, eventually leading to aggressive behavior from each dog.
 There is a possibility that this behavior is the result of previous aggressive attacks, in which your French Bulldog was injured and could not escape.

-When you try to calm down your French Bulldog, this may reinforce your Frenchie’s behavior at the time.
+Trying to calm down your French Bulldog may reinforce your Frenchie’s behavior at the time.
 On the other hand, you will only heighten your French Bulldog’s fear and anxiety concerning the stimulus if you threaten or punish your dog.

 The dog will become highly defensive if your French Bulldog is restrained on a leash, particularly with a choker collar, and the owner has poor control.
 When restrained on a leash or tethered to a post, your Frenchies’ body language and reaction to another dog are more likely to present aggression because they can’t escape.